SeriousGuy888/Billzonian/docs/grammar/ak_unk.md

 In addition to their basic usages, they can also act as adverbs.

 \
+Take this basic example:
+> So kals yumsome bea.
+  This food tastes good.

+\
 The word `unk` negates verbs, like English's `not` and `do not`.
 > So kals yumsome **unk** bea.
   This food **does not** taste good.